 - Remortgage, or get a home equity loan

 Read the fine print

-While rebalancing offers potential advantages, each method comes with important considerations that borrowers must understand:
+While rebalancing your debts can offer potential advantages, each method comes with important considerations that you must understand:

-- Rates can change: zero percent interest on a balance transfer rate generally lasts for a limited time, and personal loans can have teaser rates that expire.
+- Rates can change: 0% interest on a balance transfer card generally lasts for a limited time, and personal loans can have teaser rates that expire.